ajmal017/risk_ranges/README.md

 # risk_ranges
-A model that gives risk ranges based on volatility, price and volume of the underlying.
+A model that gives risk ranges based on volatility, price and volume of the underlying. (still in development)